-Alternative 2 - Authorized plan with modifications (DB3 and DB4): All alternatives would include a flood forecasting and warning system and would reduce flood risk.
+Alternative 2 - Authorized plan with modifications (DB3 and DB4): All alternatives would reduce flood risk.
 The fire station adjacent to the River Des Peres that is currently impacted by the 1% AEP event would become not at all impacted under Alternative 2 due to the altered flood condition.
-The population-atrisk (PAR) and critical infrastructure would be benefitted by Alternative 2.
+The population-at-risk (PAR) and critical infrastructure would be benefitted by Alternative 2.

-Alternatives 3a and 3b - Detention Basins: This alternative includes a flood forecasting and warning system and would reduce flood risk.
+Alternatives 3a and 3b - Detention Basins: This alternative would reduce flood risk.
 The fire station would become not at all impacted under Alternative 3a, and less impacted (partially improved) under Alternative 3b due to the altered flood conditions.
 The PAR and critical infrastructure would be benefitted by Alternatives 3a and 3b.

-Alternative 4 - Levee/Floodwall: This alternative includes a flood forecasting and warning system and would reduce flood risk.
+Alternative 4 - Levee/Floodwall: This alternative would reduce flood risk.
 The fire station would become not at all impacted under Alternative 4 due to the altered flood condition.
 The PAR and critical infrastructure would be benefitted by Alternative 4.

-Alternative 5 - Nonstructural - Acquisition: The properties proposed for acquisition within the 4% AEP area (25-year floodplain) do not include any critical infrastructure.
+Alternative 5 - Nonstructural - Acquisition: The properties proposed for acquisition within the 4% AEP area do not include any critical infrastructure.
 Population-at-risk living in residential properties that are acquired would be protected by not being in the high flood-risk areas.
-This alternative includes a flood forecasting and warning system and would reduce flood risk.
-The fire station would remain impacted by the 1% AEP event under Alternative 5.
-The PAR and critical infrastructure would be benefitted by Alternative 5.
+This alternative would reduce flood risk.
+The fire station is not one of the structures included for acquisition, so would remain impacted by the 1% AEP event under Alternative 5.
+While the PAR would benefit long-term from the implementation of Alternative 5, critical infrastructure would continue to be adversely impacted under the 1% AEP event.

-Alternative 6 - Nonstructural - Floodproofing and Elevation: Floodproofing and elevating structures would improve life safety for those sheltering in place and the PAR.
-This alternative includes a flood forecasting and warning system and would reduce flood risk.
-The fire station would remain impacted by the 1% AEP event under Alternative 6.
-The PAR and critical infrastructure would be benefitted by Alternative 6.
+Alternative 6 - Nonstructural Only (Optimized): Floodproofing and filling basements would improve life safety for those sheltering in place and the PAR.
+Emergency evacuation would remain an issue since most structures and inhabitants would remain in place.
+This alternative would reduce flood risk and improve timely emergency evacuation.
+The fire station is not one of the structures included for nonstructural treatment, so would remain impacted by the 1% AEP event under Alternative 6.
+While the PAR would benefit long-term from the implementation of Alternative 6, critical infrastructure would continue to be adversely impacted under the 1% AEP event.

-Alternative 7 - Nonstructural Plan - Elevation only (refinement of Alternative 6): Elevating structures would improve life safety for those sheltering in place and the PAR.
-This alternative includes a flood forecasting and warning system and would reduce flood risk.
-The fire station would remain impacted by the 1% AEP event under Alternative 7.
-The PAR and critical infrastructure would be benefitted by Alternative 7.
+Alternative 7 - Nonstructural - Elevation: Elevating structures would improve life safety for those sheltering in place and the PAR.
+This would reduce flood risk.
+The fire station is not one of the structures included for elevation, so would remain impacted by the 1% AEP event under Alternative 7.
+While the PAR would benefit long-term from the implementation of Alternative 7, critical infrastructure would continue to be adversely impacted under the 1% AEP event.

-Alternative 8 - Combination Plan - DB4 and Elevation (refinement of Alternative 6): The detention basin and structure elevations would reduce flood risk.
-Elevating structures would improve life safety risk for those sheltering in-place and the PAR.
-The fire station would likely become less impacted (partially improved) under Alternative 8 due to the altered flood conditions, although this has not yet been modeled.
+Alternative 8 - DB4 and Nonstructural (Optimized): The detention basin and nonstructural treatments would reduce flood risk.
+Floodproofing and filling basements would improve life safety risk for those sheltering in-place and the PAR.
+The fire station is not one of the structures included for nonstructural treatment, so would remain impacted by the 1% AEP event under Alternative 8.
+However, the fire station would likely become less impacted (partially improved) under Alternative 8 due to the altered flood conditions resulting from DB4, which would be a benefit compared to the No Action alternative, although this has not yet been modeled.
 The PAR and critical infrastructure would be benefitted by Alternative 8.